genesiscommunitysuccess/docs/docs/03_server/07_consolidator/03_advanced.md

 `input` contains only `Join`, `Leave` and `Noop` values.
 (You can see how these are accessed in the example below.)

+The example below uses the Kotlin function `fold` to calculate the value `acc`, which is the aggregated value for a group, such as total fees.

-All `withAggregation` functions must end with an `asUpdate()` call.
+The function ends with an `asUpdate()` call.
 This effectively says, use the value you now have.

-The example below uses the Kotlin function `fold` to calculate the value `acc`, which is the aggregated value for a group, such as total fees.

 ```kotlin